 Back and spine injuries are one of the most common work injuries we see in injured workers.
 Whether you injure your back or spine from lifting an object in the office or working a physically demanding job, it can be painful, debilitating, and you may need treatment for that injury.
+If you need help or are struggling to get the treatment you need, contact an experienced Richmond workers’ compensation attorney today to protect your rights and get the treatment you deserve.

 When you injure your back or spine in a work accident, there is a possibility that you will be able to arrange to settle your workers’ compensation case.
 One of the first questions we hear most often from new clients is, “How much can I expect if I get a settlement for my case?”
 The truth is that there is no single answer for everyone.
 The settlement value of your back or spine injury will depend on several different factors.